trestini/livedev/README.md

-# IEx Livedev
+# Livedev

 Automatically recompile a mix project on file changes when running in interactive mode with IEx.

 ## Pre requisites

 IEx Livedev uses [Watchman](https://facebook.github.io/watchman/) as a file watching service.
-Please refer to [instalation instructions](https://facebook.github.io/watchman/docs/install.html) in Watchman's documentation for your platform.
-For the impatient:

 ### MacOS via Homebrew